Billing and Insurance FAQ

 Upon admission, you will be required to pay the difference, if any, between your verified insurance benefits and the estimated charges for your stay.
 This amount is based on the average of actual daily hospital charges for patients admitted with similar diagnoses, multiplied by the number of days you are expected to be in the hospital.
 Your actual charges may be more or less than the estimate.
 If they are less, you will receive a refund.
 The deposit does not include your physician's charges or those of other consulting physicians.
 Those costs will be billed to you directly, once you have returned home.

-Shands is a state and federally funded hospital.
-Shands does provide an assistance program for those that qualify.
+UF Health is a state and federally funded hospital.
+UF Health does provide an assistance program for those that qualify.

 Our outpatient practices require some type of payment at the time of the service.
 Most all departments will work with patients to reach an agreement as to the amount that is owed per each visit.

 For specific information, please contact a financial representative at (352) 265-0355 or 1(800) 342-5364 (Jacksonville patients, call (904) 244-4015), or view financial assistance policies for each facility below:

 Insurance acceptance varies from physician to physician in our outpatient practices.
 To find out if a specific physician will accept your insurance, please contact the location where the physician practices.
 A service representative will be happy to assist you.

 Medicare and Medicaid will pay for hospital services.
 You will be responsible for the co-payment.
 If you belong to a Medicaid Managed Care Plan or if you signed over your Medicare benefits to a managed care plan, you may need an authorization to see a UF Health physician or receive hospital services.
 Visit our Insurance information online to find out more specific information.